-The Group operates in a single business segment, the construction, operation and management of an expressway in the People's Republic of China (the "PRC").
-Accordingly, no segmental analysis is presented.
+The Group is principally engaged in the construction, operation and management of an expressway in the PRC.
+Since construction, operation and management of an expressway in the PRC attributed to majority of the Group's revenue, results and assets during the year ended 31 December 2018, no segmental analysis is presented.